Carbon NewsPrimary Nickel Production Surges 35%: Which Companies Are Nailing It?

 nickel market size 2034

 The global push for electric vehicles is a key driver of the nickel market, as the metal is essential for lithium-ion batteries.
-Nickel demand also surges from stainless steel manufacturing, fueled by the growth of construction and infrastructure sectors.
+Nickel demand also surges from stainless steel manufacturing, fueled by the growth of the construction and infrastructure sectors.

 Additionally, its widespread use in industries like aerospace, electronics, and chemical processing further boosts demand.
 Nickel’s crucial role in renewable energy, particularly in energy storage, adds to its rising importance.